asimovpp/asimov-ccs/CONTRIBUTING.md

 ### Before you start

-Although the ASiMoV-CCS developers will try to keep `upstreamin` synchronised with `develop` it is worth ensuring your working branch is up to date before beginning development.
+Although the ASiMoV-CCS developers will try to keep `upstreaming` synchronised with `develop` it is worth ensuring your working branch is up to date before beginning development.
 To do so we recommend using `git rebase` to keep the git history clean, assuming that the main ASiMoV-CCS repository is `origin` and your branch is called `my-branch`: